 The field of electoral administration has gained increased prominence over recent years, particularly after the controversy surrounding the 2014 local elections in Tower Hamlets.
-The 2017 General Election was marked by criticism of the handling of parliamentary elections in Plymouth and Newcastle-under-Lyme, including the administration of postal votes, voting at polling stations and an incorrectly declared result in the Plymouth Sutton and Devonport constituency.
+The 2017 General Election was marked by criticism of the handling of parliamentary elections in a number of local areas, including the administration of postal votes and voting at polling stations.

 As the Government looks to implement reforms proposed by Sir Eric Pickles in his August 2016 review, preparations for the 2018 local elections will focus on administering the trial of requiring voters to show identification at polling stations.